Country may cooperate with China on railway infrastructure

 He added that the favorable investment environment in Azerbaijan creates a good base for cooperation with the CCECC.

-In turn, Yuan Aimin, CCECC Director General of the Department of Foreign Investments in Eurasia, expressed interest in participation in successful infrastructure projects in Azerbaijan.
+In turn, CCECC Director General of the Department of Foreign Investments in Eurasia expressed interest in participation in successful infrastructure projects in Azerbaijan.

 "Given the close cooperation between the two countries, including within the framework of the Belt and Road project, the experience of the company's international activities can be useful in Azerbaijan," he said.